Indiana State Road 13: SR 313

 SR 313 was a short north–south state road in Elkhart County, routed between Syracuse and Benton.
 The entire roadway was commissioned as SR 13 in 1931.
-SR 313 commissioned between 1939 and 1941 when SR 13 was reroute onto its modern route.
+SR 313 commissioned between 1939 and 1941 when SR 13 was rerouted onto its modern route.
 The entire former route of SR 313 became county roads upon the decommission of SR 313.
 Today it is a two-lane rural county road known as County Road 33.